jshuadvd/hacks-n-notes/blockchain/ethereum.md

 There are two types of accounts which share the same address space:

+### Externally Owned Accounts (EOAs)

-- **Externally Owned Accounts (EOAs)**, which are controlled by private keys by humans
+- are controlled by private keys by humans
+- The address of an external account is determined from the public key

+### Contract Accounts

-- **Contract Accounts**, which are controlled by their contract code and can only be “activated” by an EOA
+ - which are controlled by their contract code and can only be “activated” by an EOA
+- the address of a contract is determined when it is created
+- the address is derived from the creator address and the number of transactions sent from that address (the so-called “nonce”).

 ## Smart contracts